rdsea/iCOMOTSensors/IoTCloudUnits/README.md

 ## MQTT/AMQP cvsToJson

 The code is in csvToJson directory.
-This unit is used to conver CVS to JSON format with MQTT/AMQP as input/output protocols.
+This unit is used to convert CVS to JSON format with MQTT/AMQP as input/output protocols.

+## Http-Pull GoogleStorage Push

+The code is in datastorageArtefact.
+This unit is used to pull a data from an http uri and push the data to GoogleStorage.

+It demonstrates a simple protocol interoperability bridge.

+## Generic Alarm Generator

+The code is in genericalarmgenerator.
+This unit is used to simulate alarms (based on some real alarms/info in Valencia port)

 ## Simple sensor
 The code is in simplesensor directory.
 This unit is used to emulate a sensor (with realistic data provided) which sends data to console, mqtt or http sink.